 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also follow me on social media on Facebook, Instagram, and Pinterest!

-Cranberry Apple Cinnamon Scones
+Cranberry Apple Scones with Cinnamon Glaze

 Ingredients